A classic crusty loaf, this British Cottage Loaf is a delicious white loaf baked up in a unique free-form shape.

 I did have a little oven trouble (see Cook's Notes :), so I definitely didn't ace this first little baking challenge, but I am looking forward to making it again.

-This is the original Paul Hollywood recipe, except I substituted soft butter for the original lard.
+- This is the original Paul Hollywood Cottage Loaf recipe, except I substituted soft butter for the originally specified lard.

-My rise times for 1 hour for the first and another full hour for the second rise.
+- My rise times were 1 hour for the first and another full hour for the second rise.

 Ingredients

-- 3 1/2 Tbsp butter (cut into small pieces and softened or lard)
+- 3 1/2 Tablespoons (50 g) butter, cut into small pieces and softened or lard

 - 1 1/3 cups lukewarm water